-Mr. Wolf’s experience includes the prevention of international and political incidents; the response to investigations, arrests and prosecutions; strategies to avoid the need for government intervention, court oversight or monitorship; independent investigations that have enabled the opening of banking relationships for international private clients; and the development of crisis and strategic communications plans.
+Mr. Wolf’s crisis experience includes the prevention of international and political incidents; legal and investigative responses to government investigations, arrests and prosecutions; strategies to avoid the need for government intervention or monitorships; and internal investigations and crisis communications.

 Mr. Wolf began his career as an Assistant State Attorney in Miami.
-He co-founded the State Attorney’s Gang Prosecution Unit, wrote what is believed to have been the first warrant in Florida authorizing a search for gang evidence, and obtained what is believed to have been the first formal ruling in Florida admitting gang evidence at trial.
-He was a member of Florida’s Statewide Terrorist Intelligence Network Group and, following the 9/11 attacks, was involved in standing up the Regional Domestic Security Task Force and its Investigations and Intelligence Subcommittee.
+He co-founded the State Attorney’s Gang Prosecution Unit, wrote what is believed to have been the first warrant in Florida authorizing a search for gang evidence, and obtained what is believed to have been the first court order in Florida admitting gang evidence at trial.

-Mr. Wolf was later recruited by the United States Drug Enforcement Administration as a Special Agent and spent the next several years investigating international drug trafficking organizations.
-From 2003 to 2006, he was the case agent for DEA’s international investigation of a Consolidated Priority Organization Target for which he received the DEA Administrator’s Award, the U.S. Attorney’s Outstanding Law Enforcement Officer of the Year Award, the DEA Exceptional Performance Award, and the International Narcotic Enforcement Officers’ Association’s International Award of Honor.
+Mr. Wolf later joined the United States Drug Enforcement Administration as a Special Agent and spent the next several years investigating international drug trafficking organizations.
+He was the case agent for DEA’s international investigation of a Consolidated Priority Organization Target for which he received the DEA Administrator’s Award, the U.S. Attorney’s Outstanding Law Enforcement Officer of the Year Award, the DEA Exceptional Performance Award, and the International Narcotic Enforcement Officers’ Association’s International Award of Honor.

-Mr. Wolf has been a presenter at conferences, speaking on crisis management, strategic investigations and international investigations, and has authored several articles and manuals on best practices, including:
+Mr. Wolf has been a presenter at more than 40 conferences and seminars, speaking on crisis management, international investigations and corporate investigations, and has authored several articles and manuals on best practices, including:

 Gang Prosecution Manual of the United States Department of Justice, Office of Juvenile Justice and Delinquency Prevention (Co-Author)